G-Research/siembol/docs/siembol_ui/how-tos/how_to_add_links_to_siembol_ui_home_page.md

-# How to add links to siembol ui home page
+# How to add links to the siembol ui home page
-The siembol home page has an 'Explore Siembol' section at the button of its home page as can be seen in the screenshot below.
-It is used for quick access to useful resources such as documentation, ticket tracking systems etc...
-By default there is a link to the documentation and to the issues page on the git repo.
+The siembol home page has an 'Explore Siembol' section at the button of its home page, as can be seen in the screenshot below.
+It is used for quick access to useful resources such as documentation, ticket tracking systems etc. By default there is a link to the documentation and to the issues page on the git repo.

 ![image](../screenshots/home_page.png)